 The standard includes best practices throughout all phases of a product’s life cycle: design, sourcing, build, fulfillment, distribution, sustainment, and disposal, thus enhancing the integrity of COTS ICT products and the security of their global supply chains.

-This certification program is one of the first of its kind in providing certification for conforming to standards for product integrity coupled with supply chain security.
+The O-TTPS differs from traditional cyber security standards in that it focuses on verification of the procedures used within the organization to maintain security and integrity of the supply chain, rather than on testing of individual products or systems.
+The certification program is one of the first of its kind in providing certification for conforming to standards for product integrity coupled with supply chain security.

 Benefits of O-TTPS Certification